pie-dao/docs/papers/piedao.md

 ### Features & Use Cases

-Pie Smart Pools implement a wide range of additional features, from safe-guards to flash loans, designed for a different use-case that a specific allocation might benefit from.
+Pie Smart Pools implement a wide range of additional features, from safeguards to flash loans, designed for a different use case that a specific allocation might benefit from.

-#### Flash loans
+#### Flash Loans

-A flash loan allows you to borrow an asset without the need for collateral as long as the asset is returned within the same transaction.
+A Flash Loan allows you to borrow an asset without the need for collateral as long as the asset is returned within the same transaction.

-Flash-loan technology allows users to use fewer transactions, thereby reducing fees.
+Flash Loan technology allows users to use fewer transactions, thereby reducing fees.

 They allow users to perform a variety of operations including arbitrage, refinancing, and more.
-Borrowers of a Flash Loans might have to pay fees when returning the funds.
+Borrowers of Flash Loans might have to pay fees when returning the funds.

-Pie Smart Pools allows for flash loans via the `PFlashLoans` smart contract pool.
+Pie Smart Pools allows for Flash Loans via the `PFlashLoans` smart contract pool.

 Unlike other platforms offering Flash Loans, for security reasons `PFlashLoans` does not imply funds have been returned after a smart contract call by looking at the balances at the end of a transaction.
 It explicitly sends funds back to the Pie Smart Pool.

-In some cases, `PFlashLoans` Pools could be used for more reasons than borrowing funds, for instance, a Pie containing governance tokens of some DAOs could use the flash loan mechanics to vote by owning the Pie instead of the governance token.
+In some cases, `PFlashLoans` Pools could be used for more reasons than borrowing funds, for instance, a Pie containing governance tokens of some DAOs could use the Flash Loan mechanics to vote by owning the Pie instead of the governance token.

 #### Dynamic Fees

-DAO governed function `setSwapFee()` in PieDAO Smart Pools allows for a dynamic fee system that can respond quickly to the expansion and contraction of demand for specific assets in the pool according to external factors.
+The DAO governed function `setSwapFee()` in PieDAO Smart Pools allows for a dynamic fee system that can respond quickly to the expansion and contraction of demand for specific assets in the pool according to external factors.

 Fees can be either decided directly by DAO participants or algorithmically determined according to specific factors.

-Additionally, a dynamic fee system can be used to influence trading frequency withing the pool, and either incentivize or disincentivize rebalancing until a certain maximum deviation from the nominal % allocations is reached.
+Additionally, a dynamic fee system can be used to influence trading frequency within the pool, and either incentivize or disincentivize rebalancing until a certain maximum deviation from the nominal % allocations is reached.

 Similarly to other industries, the ability to set pricing rules with a powerful algorithm that takes the price elasticity of tokens into account is likely to become an essential property of successful pools.

 #### Dynamic Weights

-Pies are different in nature, some will be designed to be boost diversification, others to maximize yield.
-Pie Smart Pools allow timed based weights adjustments to run off-chain and be notarized by DOUGH token holders.
+Pies are different in nature, some will be designed to boost diversification, others to maximize yield.
+Pie Smart Pools allow time-based weight adjustments to run off-chain and be notarized by DOUGH token holders.

 One early example is USD++, in which weight function takes into consideration several different factors including the volatility compared to the peg of $1, trust minimization, and market risk, allowing weights to be adjusted every quarter by the DAO.